pranav-ap/blog/content/posts/propositional-logic.md

 We do this for a specified number of steps, or until it finds a model that satisfies every clause.

-If a model is returned, then WalkSAT has indeed proved satisfiability of the set of clauses (sentence).
+If a model is returned, then WalkSAT has indeed proved satisfiability of the set of clauses.
 Failure, on the other hand, can represent either of the following:

 - The sentence is unsatisfiable
 - The algorithm needs more time, ie. larger `max_flips` to find a model that satisfies the propositions